Emperor Xuan of Han: Early reign

 In that same year, a major battle with Xiongnu occurred.
 Xiongnu had been incessantly attacking the Xiyu (central Asia) kingdom of Wusun, whose queen was the Han princess Liu Jieyou (劉解憂).
 Emperor Xuan commissioned five generals and coordinated a plan with Wusun to attack Xiongnu at the same time.
-Xiongnu put the strongest defenses against the Han generals, and they largely fought inconclusively, but with the western frontiers weakened, Wusun forces won a major victory over Xiongnu, severely crippling Xiongnu's western region.
+Xiongnu put the strongest defenses against the Han generals, the battle were largely inconclusively, but with the western frontier now weakened, Wusun forces won a major victory over Xiongnu, severely crippling Xiongnu's western region.
 For years after, without Han engaging major forces, Xiongnu was constantly under attack by Dingling from the north, Wuhuan from the east, and Wusun from the west, and became unable to harass Han borders.

-In 70 BC, Emperor Xuan created Huo Chengjun empress.
-Accustomed to luxury living, her palace expenditures far exceeded the late Empress Xu.
+In 70 BC, Emperor Xuan made Huo Chengjun empress.
+Accustomed to luxury living, her palace expenses far exceeding the late Empress Xu.

 Emperor Xuan's early reign was generally known for his willingness to innovate, to commission officials who were lenient on the people, and to listen to advice.
 For example, in 67 BC, based on a submission from a Justice Ministry official Lu Wenshu (路溫舒), who was concerned about the harshness of the criminal justice system, Emperor Xuan added four appellate judges who were in charge of hearing final appeals.
-While this fell well short of what Lu suggested, it did help to reform the justice system somewhat.
+While this fell well short of what Lu suggested, it did help to somewhat reform the justice system.